Molinero-Group/ice-wedge/README.md

 ## Inputs

-CNT training data used to train the GPR model `data-CNT.xlsx`
+CNT training data used to train the GPR model `data-GPR-model.xlsx`

 Users can directly define the following parameters in the notebook:
 - Wedge angle (eta) in degrees (between 20°–180°)